leanprover-community/aesop/README.md

 automating induction exist, but they are complex, somewhat slow and not entirely reliable, so we prefer to do it manually.

-Many more examples can be found in the `tests` folder of this repository.
-In particular, the file `tests/run/List.lean` contains an Aesop-ified port of 200 basic list lemmas from the Lean 3 version of mathlib.
-The file `tests/run/SeqCalcProver.lean` shows how Aesop can help with the formalisation of a simple sequent calculus prover.
+Many more examples can be found in the `AesopTest` folder of this repository.
+In particular, the file `AesopTest/List.lean` contains an Aesop-ified port of 200 basic list lemmas from the Lean 3 version of mathlib, and the file `AesopTest/SeqCalcProver.lean` shows how Aesop can help with the formalisation of a simple sequent calculus prover.

 ## Reference